aurora0543/RoboHospitalGuide/README.md

 The robot navigates patients to their assigned departments using face recognition and hospital database lookup, while dynamically avoiding obstacles and playing guiding audio instructions.
 The system is structured with a multithreaded backend and a Qt6-based GUI frontend.

+### 🧾 Development Diary

+We documented the development process through short videos and updates on Douyin (TikTok China).

+📹 Follow our journey here: [@baron0543](https://www.douyin.com/user/baron0543)

+The videos include:

+- Module integration tests
+- Troubleshooting and debugging logs
+- Real-time demonstrations of system functions
+- Behind-the-scenes development clips

+Stay tuned for more updates!

 ## 🎯 Key Features

 ### 🔐 Facial Recognition